Kansas City Confidential: Background

 Kansas City Confidential was the only film made by Edward Small's short-lived Associated Players and Producers, a company formed by Small, Sol Lesser and Sam Briskin.
 It was the first of a 13-movie deal Small signed with United Artists in 1952, with ten to be made in the first year.
 John Payne said he owned 25% of the film.

 The movie originally was called Kansas City 117, the title based on a police code.
-Small bought the title Kansas City Confidential from John Gait and Lee Montgomery.
+Small bought the title Kansas City Confidential from Jack Lait and Lee Mortimer.
 It was the first contemporary crime drama Small made after a series of swashbucklers.

 Filming started June 4, 1952, and was partly shot on Santa Catalina Island, California, which stood in for a Mexican village resort.

 The story begins in Kansas City, but most of the film actually takes place at a fictitious fishing resort, Borados, in Mexico.
 Kansas City Confidential was director Karlson's second crime film; he also directed Scandal Sheet, also released in 1952, which proved to be a modest commercial success.
 Karlson was "a gifted filmmaker who had recently graduated from the Poverty Row studio Monogram"; the film starred John Payne, a "popular singer of the 1940s who some say was working his way down from Technicolor musicals at 20th Century Fox" but after his Fox contract expired produced several of his own films.

 The plot served as inspiration for Quentin Tarantino's Reservoir Dogs.